 o Traffic priorities across the network

 Sufficient bandwidth – Before applying any QoS setting, it is recommended to make sure the network bandwidth to support any real-time voice application or traffic.
-In general, it is assumed that out of 100% packet, 20% packet is dropped.
+In general, it is assumed that out of 100% packet, a 20% packet is dropped.
 This assumption is considered only if there is no other traffic flow is available on the network.
 After ensuring the proper bandwidth for the voice application, further processes could be taken to guarantee that the voice packets have certain priority to reach the destination.

 Queue mechanism for QoS – After the data is configured based on the QoS requirements, it is required to provide priority service and bandwidth guarantee through a process called queue mechanism.
 One of the popular queuing mechanisms is the Low Latency Queue because this mechanism is flexible and easier to configure.
 The important factor of the Low Latency Queue is to configure certain minimum bandwidth priority to VoIP applications and minimum guaranteed bandwidth priority to all other required applications.
 If everything is configured as per the requirement, then the priority queue where the traffic goes never exceeds the desired or configured rate.

 Fragmentation and interleaving – VoIP transmissions are always delay-sensitive, and the VoIP packets are necessary to be inserted between the fragments.
 If everything is configured correctly, with proper voice traffic prioritizing, at times, the priority queue gets empty, and the packets from the non-priority service are taken.
 If the packets from the priority queue arrive at the output queue while these packets get services, then certain packets from the priority queue will have to wait for a certain time before reaching the destination.
 For example, in a 64-kbps link speed and the maximum transmission unit size of 1500 bytes, the calculation of the delay is approximately 187.5 milliseconds.
 In this situation, this means that a packet from the priority queue has to wait for approximately 187.5 milliseconds to reach the destination.
 Generally, a packet from the priority queue reaches the destination within 20 milliseconds.
-In certain cases, this delay is considered as a jitter and a delay of about 187.5 milliseconds could be more and not acceptable.
+In certain cases, this delay is considered as jitter and a delay of about 187.5 milliseconds could be more and not acceptable.
 It is necessary to have a mechanism to ensure the transmission unit should reach the destination in less than 10 milliseconds.

 Traffic shaping – The term traffic shaping refers to a QoS mechanism to send traffic in a shorter time at a configured rate.
-This mechanism is generally used in Frame Relay environments, in which the interface clock rate is not same as the configured bandwidth.
+This mechanism is generally used in Frame Relay environments, in which the interface clock rate is not the same as the configured bandwidth.

 Things to do before setting QoS for VoIP